PurpleHorrorRus/simple-helix-api/README.md

 ### Get Streams

-Gets information about active streams.
+Get information about active streams.
 Streams are returned sorted by number of current viewers, in descending order.
 Across multiple pages of results, there may be duplicate or missing streams, as viewers join and leave streams.

 ```javascript
 const streams = await Helix.getStreams(id);